Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Quantum Two-Level System

 \section{Quantum Two-Level System}

-We use the typical quantum TLS to illustrate the previous theoretical results.
-This system is driven by a resonant field and is surrounded by an environment with inverse temperature $\beta$; see the schematic diagram in the left column of Fig.~(\ref{fig1}).
-In the interaction picture, the quantum master equation of the system is Here, the Planck constant $\hbar$ is set to 1, $H=-\Omega(\sigma_- +\sigma_+)/2$ represents the interaction Hamiltonian between the TLS and the resonant field, $\sigma_\pm$ represents the raising and lowering Pauli operators, and $\Omega$ represents the Rabi frequency.
+Here, we use a TLS to illustrate the previous theoretical results and their applications.
+This system is driven by a resonant field and is surrounded by an environment with an inverse temperature $\beta$; see the schematic representation in Fig.~\ref{fig1}.
+In the interaction picture, the QME of the system is

+Here, $H=-\Omega(\sigma_- +\sigma_+)/2$ represents the interaction Hamiltonian between the TLS and the field, $\sigma_\pm$ represent the raising and lowering Pauli operators, and $\Omega$ represents the Rabi frequency.
 The coefficients $r_-=r_0(\bar{n}+1)$ and $r_+=r_0{\bar n}$ are the pumping and damping rates, respectively, where $r_0$ is the spontaneous decay rate and $\bar n$ is the Bose--Einstein distribution of the environment.
-The two rates satisfy the detailed balance condition $r_-=r_+\exp{(\beta\omega_0 )}$, and $\omega_0$ is the energy level difference.
-Obviously, the excited state $|1\rangle$ and the ground state $|2\rangle$ are the two collapsed quantum states.
-Then, the equation of pole~(\ref{polesedeterminatorquation}) is simply
+These two rates satisfy the detailed balance condition $r_-=r_+\exp{(\beta\omega_0 )}$, where $\omega_0$ is the energy level difference.
+The excited state $|1\rangle$ and the ground state $|2\rangle$ are clearly the two collapsed states.
+For the system, the equation of poles~(\ref{equationofpoles}) is simply

-The Laplace transforms of the WTDs of the system are exactly known~\cite{Liu2022}.
-Considering that they are useful in the calculations, we list them at the end of Appendix B.
+The Laplace transforms of the WTDs for the TLS are exactly solved and shown at the end of Appendix C.